Railag/rtweel/README.md

 Already done:
 - Twitter OAuth authentification through integrated twitter4j library, initial browser login
+- Home timeline, which is start screen
+- Profile section with 5 different timelines for each user, which you can swipe by viewpager, with header hiding animation after swiping down
+- Moving to profile via user's logos/ replies in tweets
+- Followers
+- Replying on tweets function
 - Navigation via navigation drawer, with toggle and its title animation
 - Toolbar
 - Floating up button for scrolling to the beginning